jckhxn/trvlr/README.md

-Using Mapbox (mapbox-react-gl), React, MongoDB.q
+Using Mapbox (mapbox-react-gl), React, MongoDB.